azat-co/aws-intro/labs/02-hello-world.md

 ## 1. Create an EC2 Instance

 Log in to the web console and navigate to the EC2 dashboard.
 Select "Launch instance" to start the wizard.
-On the first screen of the instance wizard, find in Marketplace and select the image which has free WordPress installation already built in.
+On the first screen of the instance wizard, find in Quick Start an Amazon Linux.
 We recommend using *"Amazon Linux 64-bit, HVM, SSD, EBS"* because it's eligible for free tier on t2.micro.

 On the next screen *Choose an instance type*, select "t2.micro" (Free tier eligible).